 Profitability is a crucial aspect of effective practice management.
-Healthy profits better enable a practice to provide cutting-edge services and convenience to their patients.
-But before we explore the various methods to increase profits, let’s establish how profits are calculated at a practice.
+Healthy profits enable a practice to provide cutting-edge services and convenience to its patients.
+But before we explore the various methods to increase profits, let’s establish how profits are calculated in a practice.
 The following formula sums this up well.

 Keeping in mind the key elements of the profit equation, namely patient visits, production, collections, and overheads, let’s dive into some best practices to increase profits at your practice.